rune-rs/rune/book/src/vectors.md

 [10]
 ```

-If you have a vector which have values of non-uniform types, you can use
+If you have a vector which has values of non-uniform types, you can use
 [`VecTuple`] to deal with them.

 ```rune